Female Pattern Baldness

 Telogen Effluvium

-This condition in some cases can also get chronic and is then known as diffuse hair loss or Chronic Telogen Effluvium that normally occurs after 35 years of age.
+In some women, it can trigger androgenetic hair loss.
+In some cases, it can also become chronic and is then known as Diffuse Hair Loss or Chronic Telogen Effluvium, which normally occurs after 35 years of age.